Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 George Smith

 * Billy McGee, England has told me that the 23 year old Deck Boy George Smith is commemorated at Tower Hill, Panel 75.
-(He can be found here on The Commonwealth War Graves Comm. website - external links).
+(He can be found on this page on The Commonwealth War Graves Comm. website - external link).

 Related external links: